OfekBasson/ImageTransformerCaptchaSolver/README.md

 # Vision Transformer Captcha Solver
 This project presents a code for solving captcha from the Israeli real-estate tax website.
 **The project is divided into 3 parts and most of it is presented inside the jupyter notebook attached to this repo (inside "/src" folder):**
-1. Fetching 2,500 captchas from the website, crop each captcha to 4 parts (4 digits) and save digit images (10,000 total) inside "/Data" folder.
+1. Fetching 2,500 captcha images from the website, cropping each captcha to 4 parts (4 digits) and save digit images (10,000 total) inside "/Data" folder.
 *This part and the fetched data is not presented in the jupyter notebook*.
 <img src="/images/digits.png" alt="Example of 4 separated digits" width="400"/>
 2. Training and evaluating vision transformer (As explained in the article "AN IMAGE IS WORTH 16X16 WORDS").